Design Lead, March 2016 - September 2016

 The Frontier House is an affordable, single-family residence prototype designed for the rural high-desert community of Green River, UT.
 Bowline Studio collaborated with The Epicenter, a rural non-profit in Green River, to design and construct this home between 2016 and 2017.

-The project is a direct response to the prevalence of manufactured and mobile home housing stock that exists in the community, but that is highly energy inefficient, expensive to heat and cool and does not provide equity to a community that suffers from a cycle of intergenerational poverty.
+The project is a direct response to the prevalence of manufactured and mobile home housing stock that exists in the community, but that is highly energy inefficient, expensive to heat and cool and does not provide financial equity that a typical house would provide.

 The house is designed to respond to the vernacular architecture of the town and to address the street with generous front and side porches.
 The home has a comfortable kitchen and vaulted living space, one full bath and two bedrooms.
 Additionally, the screened back porch is constructed so that it can be converted into a third bedroom should family needs require it.